-You have finally been able to purchase some of my delicious Storibord coffee.
-How can you maintain its freshness so you can expect best flavor when you are ready for your cup of coffee?
+Now that you have purchase some delicious Storibord coffee.
+How can you maintain its freshness so you can expect best flavor when you are ready to brew your next cup of coffee?
 Like all foods, coffee is volatile and has a certain shelf life of freshness before it starts to lose its best qualities.
 Not all good things last forever.
-Oddly enough, the roasting process of the coffee beans is one of the major reasons coffee turns stale.
+Oddly enough, the roasting process in roasting coffee beans is one of the major reasons coffee turns stale.
 According to the Specialty Coffee Association of America (SCAA), some of the complex chemical reactions and physical changes that happen to coffee during the roasting process, play key roles in the staling of coffee (Bladyka, 2012).
 How can we best preserve coffee quality and freshness?
 In spite of our fight with the elements, there are some simple keys to keeping your coffee from staling too fast.

 There are three major elements that effect coffee staling:

 Coffee has a freshness timetable between 10 to 14 days.
 Though coffee will still taste great after the 14 day threshold, you will notice a depreciation of flavor and quality.
 There really is not much one can do to prevent coffee from loosing volatile properties over time.